Deconica coprophila: Taxonomy

 First described as Agaricus coprophilus by Jean Baptiste François Pierre Bulliard in 1793, it was transferred to the genus Psilocybe by Paul Kummer in 1871.

 In the first decade of the 2000s, several molecular studies showed that the Psilocybe was polyphyletic and the non-bluing (non-hallucinogenic) species were transferred to Deconica.

 Description

 The hemispherical cap is up to 2.5 cm wide, red then orangish, usually with a hygrophanous central blotch.
 The gills are adnate, pale then purplish with white edges.

 The stem is up to 4 cm long and 3 mm thick and darker near the base.
 The spore print is purplish-brown.

 Similar species

 It resembles D. merdaria, Agrocybe pediades, Panaeolus cinctulus, and members of Protostropharia.

 Habitat and distribution

 The species grows on cattle dung in much of North America (generally from July to September; December to May on the West Coast).

 Potential uses

 While non-toxic, the species is not a good edible mushroom.
-It only contains a small amount of psilocybin and is thus not a significantly psychoactive mushroom.
+Bacterial contamination from the dung habitat can cause gastrointestinal distress.